raspberrypi/documentation/installation/installing-images/README.md

 - Choose  the SD card you wish to write your image to.
 - Review your selections and click 'WRITE' to begin writing data to the SD card.

+**Note**: if using the Imager on Windows 10 with Controlled Folder Access enabled, you will need to explicitly allow the Imager permission to write the SD card.
+If this is not done, the Imager will fail with a "failed to write" error.

 ## Using other tools

 Most other tools require you to download the image first, then use the tool to write it to your SD card.